Review · Other Supplements

 What you actually get

 One bottle of capsules, a 30-day supply.
-The exact capsule count isn’t listed on the sales page, so you won’t know your daily pill count until it arrives.
-The checkout flow usually adds a couple of digital bonuses — eye-exercise PDFs or recipe guides.
+The exact count isn’t on the sales page, so you won’t know how many pills you’re taking daily until the bottle arrives.
+The checkout flow likely tosses in a couple of digital bonuses — eye-exercise PDFs or recipe guides — that most buyers will never open.

 — Mara Vance